gholler-sopra/hydrator-plugins/core-plugins/docs/RowDenormalizer-batchaggregator.md

 **fieldAliases:** Enter the list of the output fields to be renamed.
 The key specifies the name of the required field, with its corresponding value representing the new name for that field.

 **numPartitions:** Specify the number of partitions to use when grouping data.
-If not specified, the default value as per the execution framework will be used
+If not specified, the default value as per the execution framework is used

 Conditions
 ----------